amazon-connect/amazon-connect-snippets/projects/DynamicContactCenter/README.md

 Follow the same steps listed above to test additional languages.
 Each number should playback the appropriate language-specific prompts and place the call in the correct queue.

 ## Conclusion
-Now that you have the foundation in place for attribute-based dynamic routing the possibilites are endless.
+Now that you have the foundation in place for attribute-based dynamic routing the possibilities are endless.
 Utilizing session attributes allows you to keep your CTR records clean and only write the attributes you want while keeping the others in memory to perform various tasks throughout the contact.